fchtngr/htmx-alpine/README.md

 - `hx-handle-json`: Specifies the name of the Alpine.js method to call
 - `hx-handle-json-params`: Comma-separated list of additional parameters to pass to the method

-## Notes

-- The extension only processes JSON responses (content-type includes 'application/json')
-- The Alpine.js method must be defined in the scope of the element or its ancestors
-- If no handler is found, HTMX proceeds with normal swapping
-- The extension prevents HTMX's default swap when a handler is present

 ## Motivation